microsoft/winget-cli/doc/specs/#1012 - Show dependencies.md

 ```

 ### import
-Will gather all the dependencies and show them together before starting.
+Will gather all the dependencies from the packages included in the import and show them together before starting.
 ```
 The packages found in this import have the following dependencies:
   - Windows Feature: